luiskendall/portfolio/README.md

 Graduated with the highest GPA in the Bachelor's Degree in Computer Systems Engineering from Universidad Fidélitas.
 I have a strong foundation in software development principles and methodologies, which has equipped me with valuable problem-solving and critical thinking skills.

-Beyond my professional interests, I enjoy exploring new skills, playing video games, and staying active through sports especially basketball and drink coffee.
+Beyond my professional interests; I enjoy exploring new skills, playing video games, drink coffee, and staying active through sports especially basketball.

 <br/>